Sign In / Sign Out

 Arizona State University (ASU) encourages colleges, schools, departments, and faculty to initiate new international programs to foster ASU’s international mission to "engage globally."
 In order to assure that new programs meet appropriate academic standards, avoid duplication, and support the university’s strategic global engagement goals, all new program proposals must be reviewed and approved by the Chair of the Department/Section and the Dean of the college proposing the program, as well as the Director of the Study Abroad Office.
 This review process is facilitated by the ASU Study Abroad Office (SAO).

 For more information, please click on the links below.
-For additional guidance, or to request a new program application packet, contact Adam Henry, Director, ASU Study Abroad Office.
+For additional guidance, or to request a new program application packet, contact Shira Burns, Assistant Director, ASU Study Abroad Office.

-To begin the Program Proposal process, the faculty/staff member proposing the new program should contact Dr. Adam Henry, Director of Study Abroad, to discuss program ideas.
+To begin the Program Proposal process, the faculty/staff member proposing the new program should contact Shira Burns, Assistant Director of Study Abroad, to discuss program ideas.
 It is also recommended you consult the SAO website for additional details on proposing new programs and a list of current exchange programs.

 While most international exchange programs flourish, many others wither due to lack of intentional planning, departmental commitment, curricular fit, or student interest.
 Be sure to consider the following (the SAO can help collect data on any of these topics):

-Any ASU faculty member who wishes to propose and develop a new Exchange or Partnership program should contact Study Abroad Office Director, Dr. Adam Henry, to request a New Program Application Packet.
+Any ASU faculty member who wishes to propose and develop a new Exchange or Partnership program should contact Study Abroad Office Assistant Director, Shira Burns, to request a New Program Application Packet.
 All new programs must be reviewed and approved by both the leadership of the initiator's academic unit and by SAO.
 Before proposing any new ASU Exchange or Partnership program, please review the list of ASU's current international partner institutions, courtesy of International Initiatives, Graduate Education (IIGE).

 The signed agreement must be finalized at least 2 months prior to the application deadline for the program before student mobility can take place.
 If it is not, the start date of the program will be delayed until the agreement is finalized.
 Incomplete New Program Application Packets will be rejected and sent back to the applicant.
 PLEASE NOTE: The application deadline for ASU students participating in fall, summer and academic year programs is March 1; the deadline for ASU students participating in spring and calendar year programs is September 25.